sleeksky-dev/depoch/README.md

 # Depoch - Unix Epoch for Dates

 When dealing with time, example birthdays, storing in Date Time comes with its own issues.
-It hard to ever get it right the first time.
+It's hard to ever get it right the first time.

 Depoch is the Unix Epoch equivalent for Dates.
-It return the number of days since Unix Epoch.
+It returns the number of days since Unix Epoch.

 The main idea is to store this number in database for dates.
 It makes it easy to go forward, backward, compare etc.